The Silver Comet Trail

 - TrailLink, Rails-to-Trails Conservancy - US trail database lookup with descriptions

 - Path Foundation - important non-profit helping to create trail systems in Georgia

-Plans to join the eastern end of the Silver Comet Trail to a larger trail network within Cobb County are progressing.
-A series of trails will connect the Silver Comet to areas like northern Cobb County, the Chattahoochee River, the Atlanta Beltline trail system, and eventually to other trails within Georgia.
-The Chief Ladiga will extend an additional 6.5-miles into Anniston, Alabama allowing access to the Amtrak station and a possible return route to Atlanta and other cities along the Amtrak line.
-Call ahead and confirm that Amtrak can accommodate bicycles.
+There are several plans underway that will join the eastern end of the Silver Comet Trail to a larger trail network within Cobb County and beyond.
+A series of trails will connect the Silver Comet to northern Cobb County, Cherokee County, the Chattahoochee River, the Atlanta Beltline, and eventually other routes throughout the Georgia trail system.

 - Cobb County trail system - extensive network, active & planned trail maps